The Keith Lemon Sketch Show: Oh no! There's something wrong with my body I must go on television and talk about it

 A bizarre take on Embarrassing Bodies.
 The host of the show is Dr Chrispian, a strange version of real-life host and doctor, Dr Christian Jessen.
 Dr Chrispian is a somewhat egotistical centaur with an "incredible physique".

-Ant & Dec Undercover / Ant and Dec
+Ant & Dec Undercover

 Ant & Dec go undercover for Saturday Night Takeaway but it sees their costumes as unrealistic and not very convincing.
-A new sketch was introduced in series 2 featuring Ant and Dec which was based on I'm a Celebrity...Get Me Out of Here!.
+A new sketch was introduced in series 2 featuring Ant and Dec which was based on I'm a Celebrity...
+Get Me Out of Here!, entitled "Jungle Trials".

 Jedward 2050

 This sees Jedward as old men and generally ends with them going to the bookies.

 Billy & Miley's European Vacation

-Miley Cyrus and her father are touring Britain.
-Miley's father is hoping some of the British politeness will turn Miley into a lady, however she normally ends up getting her breasts out and doing something inappropriate.
+Miley Cyrus and her father Billy Ray are touring Britain.
+Billy Ray is hoping some of the British politeness will turn Miley into a lady, however she normally ends up getting her breasts out and doing something inappropriate.

 Downtoon

 A tongue-in-cheek look at how Downton Abbey would look if written by the writers of Geordie Shore in order to appeal to a younger audience.